Yashgit1893/ASIC-Design-Class/README.md

 rise delay =  time(out_fall_thr) - time(in_rise_thr)
 ```

-Transistion time: The time it takes the signal to move between states is the transition time , where the time is measured between 10% and 90% or 20% to 80% of the signal levels.
+Transistion time: The time it takes for the signal to move between states is the transition time , where the time is measured between 10% and 90% or 20% to 80% of the signal levels.

 ```bash
 Fall transition time: time(slew_high_fall_thr) - time(slew_low_fall_thr)